Native Seed Collection with

 Save your paper bags!
 We use paper bags to store and sort our collected seed, and we could always use a few more.
 Paper bag donations are appreciated (nearly any size is helpful and bags with handles are great).

 Please make sure that you come prepared for working outdoors.
 This includes a bringing a water bottle, bug spray, sun block, and a hat.
 Be sure to wear long pants and sturdy, close-toed shoes.
 We will provide all necessary tools (gloves, pruners and scissors), but feel free to bring along your own if you prefer.

-Collecting seeds is one of our favorite prairie activities and we can’t wait share these events with you all!
+Collecting seeds is one of our favorite prairie activities and we can’t wait share this morning with you all!

 About Snyder Prairie

 Originally homesteaded in 1857, this prairie was regularly grazed until 1998 and invaded by sericea lespedeza, broom sedge, and hedge trees.
 When the homestead came under the ownership of Rachel Snyder, a former editor of the Flower and Garden Magazine in Kansas City in 1974, she restored the 1868 limestone house, planted gardens, and restored two small prairie patches.
 IN 1984 she deeded the property to GHF to ensure its protection and continued restoration.
 The limestone house was sold to her friends at her request, and GHF took over full-time maintenance of the prairie in 1994.
 Since then, the GHF Groundhogs volunteer group prairie maintenance efforts have focused on protecting the site's native prairie by removing weedy and woody invasive vegetation.